Deadly Premonition 2: A Blessing in Disguise: Plot

 The next day, he finds that Galena has been murdered and tracks down Professor R, revealed to be a trans woman named Lena Dauman.
 She had been born the heir to the Clarkson family and later became an apostle for the goddess of fertility after meeting the supernatural entity Forrest Kaysen (Joe Hernandez), using Saint Rouge to transform the bodies and mature the souls of selected human offerings to the goddess.
 York enters the Otherworld again to examine a scene of violence between Lena and her father, P.J.
 Clarkson (David Lodge).
-P.J laments his family's fading prestige and reveals that he knew that Lena had had an incestuous affair with her elder sister, Candy, that resulted in a child, Patti.
+P.J laments his family's fading prestige, and in a plot twist reveals Lena had an incestuous affair with her elder sister Candy - which then resulted in a child, who is Patti.
 York then battles a monstrous form of Lena and returns to reality as the bomb Lena planted detonates, killing her and her father.
 After Melvin and then Patti go missing, York eventually tracks them down to a boathouse.
 Corrupted by Saint Rouge, Melvin confesses his love for Lena and plans to finish Lena's plan by sacrificing Patti.
 Melvin, however, changes his mind, and dies along with Candy in an ensuing fire, as Patti escapes with York.

 Back in the present, Zach enlists Simon Jones's help to track down Avery Smith (Armen Taylor), a developmentally disabled man infatuated with Lise.
-York returns to Le Carré, to the place where Lise's corpse was found, and confronts Avery in the Otherworld.
+Zach returns to Le Carré, to the place where Lise's corpse was found, and confronts Avery in the Otherworld.
 Zach defeats Avery, but when he attempts to free Patti, he sees a vision of Patti admonishing him for not letting her die back at the boathouse as well as his inability to save Emily, his love interest in Deadly Premonition.
 Overwhelmed by his guilt over Emily's death, Zach gives into his anguish and is transformed into a monster by Kaysen.
 Aaliyah confronts Zach and fatally shoots him.
 When Aaliyah, influenced by Kaysen, tries to shoot Patti, York intervenes to save her and breaks Kaysen's supernatural hold over Aaliyah.
 Patti, distraught over Zach's impending death, makes a deal with York to prolong Zach's life.
 In the post-credits scene, Patti video calls Zach, as Zach and York communicate via text.

+Development

+According to Swery, he was "being ghosted" during the final months of development.
+He is quoted as saying that "there were so many fixes needed that he submitted approximately 2,000 tickets and not only does he say they were never addressed, he also claims he never had a chance to talk to anybody from the publisher and the studio.
+I found out the game had been released thanks to a message I received from a fan", he alleges.